imShowhey/MIUIThemeMagisker/README.md

 # MIUIThemeMagisker
 This project allows you to download any MIUI theme and make it into a Magisk module.

-PROJECT QUOTE THE FOLLOWING PROJECTS:
+PROJECT QUOTE THE FOLLOWING PROJECTS:<br />
 <a href="https://github.com/vcheckzen/MIUIThemeDownloader">vcheckzen/MIUIThemeDownloader</a><br />
 <a href="https://github.com/XiaomuSoftware/miuitheme">XiaomuSoftware/miuitheme</a>
 <br />